SkillGG/kanjis/README.md

 - [x] A working wordbank with meanings and per-kanji meanings
 - [x] Ease of adding new words!
 - [x] Opt-in updating the wordbank to newest server version (w/o overrides)
+- [ ] Word tags (can add, can filter by only in /draw)

 ##### TODO

+- [ ] Add word tag filtering working in other parts of the app
 - [ ] Add the words from Jotou kanji list
 - [ ] Add ability to share wordbanks